consensusnetworks/casimir/common/data/README.md

 The Jupyter Notebooks in [notebooks/](notebooks/) are a supplement for data work, including a documented Athena query sandbox, system diagrams, and flowcharts.

+### Prerequisites

+Make sure your development environment has these prerequisites.

+1. [Python (v3.x)](https://www.python.org/downloads/) – we use [pyenv](https://github.com/pyenv/pyenv#installation) to manage Python versions.

+2. [Poetry](https://python-poetry.org/docs/#installation) – this manages and packages Python dependencies.

+3. [AWS CLI (v2.x)](https://aws.amazon.com/cli/) – create an [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) named `consensus-networks-dev`.

+4. [Jupyter VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) – this gives us a complete Jupyter Notebook environment in VSCode.

 ### Setup

-With VSCode, we have a one-time setup.
+With the Poetry and the Jupyter VSCode Extension, we have a one-time setup.

-1. Install Poetry
-2. Install Jupyter extension
-3. Run the following **in this directory** (`cd common/data`):
+1. Run the following **from the root directory**:

     ```zsh
-    poetry install
-    poetry run ipython kernel install --user --name=casimir-data
+    npm run configure:python
     ```

-4. Restart VSCode
+2. Restart VSCode (Jupyter needs this to see your new kernel).

-5. Open one of the notebooks in the `notebooks/` directory and select the casimir-data kernel in the top right
+3. Open one of the notebooks in `notebooks/` and select the kernel dropdown in the top right – choose the option with casimir-data in the name.

 Now you can run cells in the notebooks upon returning to this workspace in VSCode.

+> 🚩 To add Python dependencies to the notebook environment, change into this directory and run `poetry add <package>`.